 Since this snow is one of those “heavy” ones, we’ve been living under the constant threat of broken branches falling down onto power lines.
 Fortunately, our house only lost power for about three hours on Friday night.
-But other folks in the area didn’t fare so well.
+Other folks in the area didn’t fare so well.
 Some were without power for over a day.
-As for church today, we cancelled, just like virtually everybody else around here did.
+As for church this morning, we cancelled, just like virtually everybody else around here did.

 The thing that has fascinated me about this snow is the effect it has had upon my two boys.
 They’ve seen snow before, but they haven’t seen a big storm like this.
 These mountains of western North Carolina get a fair amount of snow, but you have to go back to the winter of 1993 to find a storm that dumped this much on us.

 Actually, when I was a kid, some thirty or thirty-five years ago, we got these big snows much more frequently.
 I’m being serious and literal when I say that one year we were out of school for virtually the entire month of January.
 But, alas, now our typical snows are in the two-to-four-inch range.
 That’s what made this one such an event for the boys.

 Over the past couple of days, they’ve ridden their snowboards for hours on end, built not one but two snowmen in our front yard, and begun construction on a couple of snow forts in the back yard.
 I don’t think the forts will get finished, but the boys have never even begun such forts after previous snows.
 That right there tells you that this storm is one for the memory banks.